backand/docs/docs/getting_started/sdk.md

 * email - the new user's email address
 * password - The new user's desired password
 * confirmPassword - the user's desired password again, used as confirmation of correct entry
+* parameters - additional parameters to be sent, i.e. CAPTCHA

 ### socialSignin
 #### Usage